max-kamps/jpd-breader/README.md

 If your change is large, or adds new dependencies, please consider opening an issue beforehand so we can discuss.
 Otherwise, I may choose to reject your pull request.
 Sorry.

-For contributing, you can use any editor you want, of course.
+For contributing, you can of course use any editor you want.
 I use VSCode, and have included my `.code-workspace` file with recommended project-specific settings if you want it.
 You may need to open it using the `File > Open Workspace from File` menu option.
 To make full use of it, you will need to install the Prettier (`esbenp.prettier-vscode`) and ESlint (`dbaeumer.vscode-eslint`) extensions.
 No matter which editor you choose, having Prettier format on save is something you might find worth setting up.

 This project uses ttypescript to automatically transform files.
 Any module with a leading `@reader content-script` comment, such as